RYAZHAPOVILNUR/mentoring-users-app/libs/users/materials/feature-folders/README.md

-# feature-folders-list
+# feature-folders

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test feature-folders-list` to execute the unit tests.
+Run `nx test feature-folders` to execute the unit tests.